 Accreditation, when granted, can be given on a probationary basis, two year basis or even for five years, depending on the number of non-compliance issues found.
 Perhaps, more important, is that the NAACLS offers a search page on its website, allowing students to look for accredited programs by program name, institution name or state.

-Demand for the MLS occupation is expected to grow by 14 percent from 2012 to 2022, reports the BLS.
+Demand for the MLS occupation is expected to grow by 12 percent from 2016 to 2026, reports the BLS (2017).
 Numerous factors are expected to contribute to this growth, including an aging Baby Boomer population in need of more services, such as lab work that can be helpful in identifying conditions such as Type 2 Diabetes or cancer.

-Another factor is that more people are having access to healthcare insurance, under a provision of federal law, enabling them to seek our more healthcare services and even lab work as a potential result.
-Because of this anticipated job growth, some 70,600 new positions for those in MLS are expected to become available from 2012 to 2022.
-Jobs for medical laboratory technicians (MLTs) also are expected to grow significantly during this time, but these workers generally receive less pay.
+Another factor is that more people are gaining access to healthcare insurance, under a provision of federal law, enabling them to seek our more healthcare services and even lab work as a potential result.
+Because of this anticipated job growth, some 19,800 new positions for those in MLS are expected to become available from 2016 to 2026 (BLS 2017).
+It is important to note that this outlook data is applicable to all medical and clinical laboratory technologists and therefore may differ somewhat from the specific outlook for medical laboratory scientists.

 |Related Careers||Surgical Technologist, Radiation Therapist, Endoscopy Technician, Diagnostic Medical Sonographer, Nuclear Medicine Technologist|

 |Common Job Titles||Anesthesia Technician, Anesthesia Technologist, Anaesthetic Technician|

 |Technology & Equipment||Anesthetic Machine, IV Therapy Administration Equipment, Anesthetic Monitoring Equipment (EKG, EEG, Blood Pressure), Endotracheal Tube, Laryngeal Mask|